stefanovic80/geompy/README.md

+# Data visualization

+A numbered list of all points coordinates calculated into c instance

+`c.points `

+A list of all x values calculated into c instance

+`c.x`

+A list of all y values calculated into c instance

+`c.y`

+# Cut Off data

+Typing one time

+c.cutOff = 150

+the first 150 points are removed.
+By typing it one more time

+c.cutOff = 100

+last 100 points are removed.
+In both cases points are removed both from the plot and from the instance itself.

 # Draw a point

-By default, when no arguments are provided within the point parentheses, random coordinates are automatically assigned, otherwise you can pass them as point argument:
+Random point (no arguments passed within the parentheses)

+`A = point()`

+A specific point, sai A(3; -9)

 `A = point(3, -9)`

+Change coordinates to (1; 7)

+`A.x = 1`

-`A.name = "A"`
+`A.y = 7`

-an alternative way to change coordinates is passing them into the .coords attribute as a python list of two numbers

-`P.coords = [3, -9]`

-Furthermore, in order to draw a random point among the ones of the "c" geometrical locus, you can also pass "c" as point argument
+A random point among the ones of the "c" geometrical locus

 `P = point(c)`

-In the some manner, when no arguments are provided into the .draw() method, no label are assigned.
+Choose point with mouse:

-The .click("label") method, allows the user to manually select the point with the mouse.
+the .click method, allows the user to manually select the point with the mouse.
 It has to be called two times:

 `P.click("P")`

-`P.click("P")`

-First time it provides a zoom of the area where the point need to be choosen, the second time it select exact position.

 # Plot settings